A UCSF Fitness & Recreation membership is required for at least one parent and the child (ages 3+ ) enrolled in lessons.

 Level 4: Stroke Improvement

 The focus is on improving swimming skills and increasing endurance.
-This level continues to build on the sidestroke and introduces the breastroke and butterfly, along with the basics of turning at a wall.
+This level continues to build on the sidestroke and introduces the breaststroke and butterfly, along with the basics of wall turns.

 Level 5: Stroke Refinement

-Performance and refinement of all the strokes are emphasized with a focus on increasing distances.
+Performance and refinement of all strokes are emphasized, with a focus on increasing distance.
 Flip turns are also introduced.

 Level 6: Swimming and Skill Proficiency